dezyne/community/README.md

 This repository is available to share anything related to Dezyne between Dezyne users

-# Example code
+# Logging

-## how to create a StreamLogger class

-To redirect the logging output from dezyne to a custum logger framework a special object can be added to the locator.
-An example implemenation is available [here](https://github.com/VerumSoftwareTools/DezyneCommunity/blob/master/examples/StreamLogger.h)
+[This page](https://github.com/VerumSoftwareTools/DezyneCommunity/tree/master/logging) describes a way to inject a StreamLogger class into the locator to re-direct the logging to your own logger intra-structure.